Policies

 Background-safe

-If you want scheduled tasks to send emails or control devices without manual approval, selectively change those specific actions to Allow in the Background context.
+If you want scheduled tasks to handle email or control devices without manual approval, selectively change those specific permissions to Allow in the Background context.
 Keep everything else denied.

 System and internal tools